Jo-JPEG/manifestation-magic/README.md

 - You will need a Heroku account to be able to deploy a website to Heroku.

  **High-Level Deployment Steps:**
-1. Click 'New' > 'Create new app'
+1. From your Heroku dashboard, click 'New' > 'Create new app'
-2. Choose a unique name, choose your region and press 'Create app'
+2. Choose a unique name, choose the closest region, and press 'Create app'
-3. Click on 'Settings' and then 'Reveal Config Vars'
+3. Navigate to 'Settings' and then click 'Reveal Config Vars'
 4. Add a key of 'DISABLE_COLLECTSTATIC' with a value of '1'.
-5. Add a key of 'DATABASE_URL' - the value will be the URL you were emailed when creating your database.
+5. Add a key of 'DATABASE_URL' - this value will be the URL for your database.
 6. Add a key of 'SECRET_KEY' - the value should be a random secret key.
 7. In your terminal, type the code you will need to install project requirements:
-- pip3 install gunicorn~=20.1
+- `pip3 install gunicorn~=20.1`
-- pip3 install -r requirements.txt
+- `pip3 install -r requirements.txt`
-- pip3 freeze --local > requirements.txt
+- `pip3 freeze --local > requirements.txt`
-8. Create an 'env.py' file at the root directory which contains the following:
+8. Create an `env.py` file at the root directory which contains the following:
     - import os
-    - os.environ["DATABASE_URL"]='CI database URL'
+    - os.environ["DATABASE_URL"]='Your database URL'
-    - os.environ["SECRET_KEY"]=" Your secret key"
+    - os.environ["SECRET_KEY"]="Your secret key"
 9. Create a file at the root directory called Procfile.
 In this file enter: "web: gunicorn my_project.wsgi" (without the quotes)
 10. In settings.py, set DEBUG to False.
 (Always set debug to false before deploying for security)
 11. Add ",'.herokuapp.com' " (without the double quotes) to the ALLOWED_HOSTS list in settings.py
 12. Add, commit and push your code.
-13. Go back to Heroku, click on the 'Deploy' tab.
+13. On Heroku, click on the 'Deploy' tab.
 14. Connect your project to GitHub.
-15. Scroll to the bottom and click 'Deploy Branch'.
+15. Scroll to 'Manual deploy' and click on, 'Deploy Branch'.

 - **Verification and Validation:**